8 Meanings

 And if you hear from my Louise

-Won't you tell her I love her so?
+Won't you tell her I love her so

 Please make it clear

-When her day is done
+When her day is done she got a place to go

-Won't you tell her I love her so?
+Won't you tell her I say hello

 Please make it clear

-When her day is done
+When her day is done she got a place to go

-She got a place to go
+When her day is done she got a place to go

 One of the few songs about a hooker that features pedal steel.